spacer image spacer image

 Q: How many DeLoreans were made and for how long?

-A: No one knows for sure.
-When DeLorean Motor Company was shut down in 1982, records on vehicle production were lost (or perhaps not even maintained at all!).
+A: Actually, no one knows for sure.
+When the DeLorean Motor Company went bankrupt in 1982, records on vehicle production were lost (or perhaps not even maintained at all).
 A number of around 8500-9200 is generally accepted as the total number of DeLoreans produced.
+DeLoreans were manufacturered for one and a half years (mid 1981 to the end of 1982).
+During this time, there were three model years made: 1981, 1982, and 1983.

 Q: Did John DeLorean have any experience building cars?